EncoreTechnologies/blog/content/blog/2018/03/stackstorm-changed-our-lives.md

 to the community on the [StackStorm exchange](https://exchange.stackstorm.org/), allowing teams to get started quickly and share their work with the community.
-There are all sorts of other goodies and features that StackStorm provides, for more info i suggest you checkout StackStorm's [website](https://stackstorm.com/) and [documentation](https://docs.stackstorm.com/) for more info.
+There are all sorts of other goodies and features that StackStorm provides, for more info I suggest you checkout StackStorm's [website](https://stackstorm.com/) and [documentation](https://docs.stackstorm.com/) for more info.

 ### StackStorm - Automated deployments